Niryo/controllerim/README.md

 * **Reusability:** Each component holds an *instance* of it's Controller (again, no singletons!), so you can create **multiple  instances of a component** (see example project).
 When you have a singleton store its much more cumbersome to support multiple instance of a component.

-* **Better encapsulation**: A component can fetch data only from it's direct controller and it's parent controllers.
+* **Better encapsulation**: A component can fetch data only from it's direct controller and it's parents controllers.
 You cannot feth data from sibling component's Controllers.
 If you need some piece of data to be visible for two sibling components, it means that this data should sit within their first common parent.
 If you need a piece of data to be visible to all other component, put it in your AppController.

 ## How